 This is a guest post from Rachel Winter.
 It is part of the series Choosing to Connect, true life stories from my readers in their own words.
-If you would like to participate click here for details.

 Over to Rachel….

 “Busy” seems to be the word I hear from everyone.

 - We are doing well, but we are super busy.

 Why are we so busy?
 Why must we say that we are so busy?
 Whose choice is it to be so busy?
 And why?
 What good does it do?